tGodson/react-redux-app/README.md

 # Getting Started with Create React App

-Setup your project using create-react-app.
+Setup the Ract-Redux-app using create-react-app.

 ## Screenshot